Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 **Media**
   * All images and background images used in the website were taken from [pexels](https://www.pexels.com/)
   * For icons in the footer I used [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)

+# Acknowledgments<div id='id-acknowledgements'/>
+   * My mentor for the useful feedback and direction and guidance he provided to me.
+   * The slack community for help and and advice.
+   * Code Institite course material.